-Android Auto: the best of your phone in the car
+What is Android Auto?
+The best of your phone in the car

-In this article, we'll explore how it works and, more importantly, how to make Android Auto work in your car.
+In this article, we review Android Auto from a user's point of view and, more importantly, explain how to make Android Auto work in your car.

 Is your smartphone compatible with Android Auto?